-G. Hawes & R. Selth, “Matrilineal succession in Greek myth” Classical Quarterly (forthcoming)
+G. Hawes & R. Selth, “Matrilineal succession in Greek myth” Classical Quarterly (2024)

 This article presents a systematic examination of matrilineal succession in Greek myth.
 It uses MANTO to identify 54 instances of kings who succeed their fathers-in-law, maternal grandfathers, step-fathers, or wives’ previous husbands.
 We show that matrilineal successors are not treated as necessarily illegitimate or inferior within the overwhelmingly patrilineal conventions of Greek myth.
 In fact, matrilineal calculations afford certain advantages, like the ability to integrate heroes from elsewhere, or to champion local kings with divine fathers.
 Matrilineal succession reveals the gendered dynamics inherent to Greek myth; we argue that, although in these instances regnal power is transferred through female relatives, the heroines involved are typically treated simply as nodes for this power and their roles in these stories do not necessarily correlate to a greater visibility or autonomy.